TBI Magnified Learning Disability: Michael Part Fifteen

 Michael was getting accommodations at the University of Wisconsin – Oshkosh for dyslexia before he got hurt.
+But the TBI magnified learning disability has made it more difficult than before the brain injury.

 And actually after I got hurt they were ten times worse.